- 5 hours ago

 In the summer of 2021 it became a big talking point when Manchester United signed one of the best defenders of his generation in Raphael Varane from Real Madrid for less money than Arsenal paid for Brighton’s Ben White.

-The topic again reared its head in the summer of 2022 when Tottenham began negotiations to sign of Europe’s best young defenders, Alessandro Bastoni, for just €55 million.
+The topic again reared its head in the summer of 2022 when Tottenham began negotiations - ultimately unsuccessful - to sign one of Europe’s best young defenders, Alessandro Bastoni, for just €55 million.

 Below, we go through a number of players who fell victim to the Premier League tax.